-While many researchers have shown the emergence of beneficial communication, very few have analyzed the nature of the communication and how communication effects the behavior or representational power of the multi-agent system.
-Gmytrasiewicz and Durfee developed a "Recursive Modeling Method" to represent an agent's state of knowledge about the world and the other agents in the world [6].
-Furthermore, Gmytrasiewicz, Durfee, and Rosenchein used this framework to compute the expected utility of various speech acts by looking at the transformation the speech act induces on the agents' state of knowledge[7].
-Hasida et. al. [9] show that with certain assumptions, communication can be treated as an n-person game, and the optimal encoding of content by messages is obtained as an equilibrium maximizing the sum of the receiver's and speaker's expected utilities.
+havior or representational power of the multi-agent system.
+Gmytrasiewicz and Durfee developed a "Recursive Modeling Method" to represent an agent's state of knowledge about the world and the other agents in the world [4].
+Furthermore, Gmytrasiewicz, Durfee, and Rosenchein used this framework to compute the expected utility of various speech acts by looking at the transformation the speech act induces on the agents' state of knowledge.
+Hasida et al. [6] show that with certain assumptions, communication can be treated as an n-person game, and the optimal encoding of content by messages is obtained as an equilibrium maximizing the sum of the receiver's and speaker's expected utilities.